13 Feb How Interior Design Affects Our Emotions

 The sensations we feel as a result of our perceptions are the basic material for more complex thinking, feeling, memory, etc. Said more simply, our surroundings can influence our thoughts, mood, and feelings, all of which impact our behavior.

-How Does Design Impact Our Sense of Self and Our Human Needs?
+How Does Our Environment Impact Our Sense of Self and Human Needs?

 nature indoors psychology